NB34911/Attribute-Copier-plugin-for-QGIS/README.md

 *   An "Undo" button to revert the last modification.
 *   Ability to copy attributes between different vector layers, with an option to automatically create new fields in the target layer if they don't exist.
 *   Extended recognition of primary keys in different layers (currently, only `fid` in GeoPackage is recognized) to prevent errors.

+## Acknowledgements

+The initial structure of this plugin was generated using the excellent [QGIS Plugin Builder](https://g-sherman.github.io/Qgis-Plugin-Builder/).
+A big thank you to its author for creating a tool that significantly speeds up development.